MicrosoftDocs/winrt-api/windows.devices.i2c/i2ctransferstatus.md

 For this status code, the value of the **I2cTransferResult.BytesTransferred** member that the method returns of the method is 0.

+### -field ClockStretchTimeout:3
+The transfer failed due to the clock being stretched for too long.
+Ensure the clock line is not being held low.

+### -field UnknownError:4
+The transfer failed for an unknown reason.

 ## -remarks

 ## -examples

 ## -see-also
 [ReadPartial](i2cdevice_readpartial.md), [WritePartial](i2cdevice_writepartial.md), [WriteReadPartial](i2cdevice_writereadpartial.md), [I2cTransferResult](i2ctransferresult.md)